cs3org/OCM-API/IETF-RFC.md

     - `share` allows re-share rights on the Resource.
 This only applies to web apps that provide a mechanism for re-sharing.
   - OPTIONAL sharedSecret (string)
-    A secret for accessing the remote web app, such as a bearer token.
-To give access to the remote app, the receiver MUST perform an HTTP POST request to the given `uri`, passing the shared secret in a form field named `access_token` (see [Resource Access](#resource-access)).
-To prevent leaking it in logs it MUST NOT appear in any URI.
+    A secret for accessing the remote web app.
+To give access to the remote app, the receiver MUST first exchange this value at the Sending Server's {tokenEndPoint} using the Code Flow, then perform an HTTP POST request to the given `uri` with the resulting bearer token in a form field named `access_token` (see [Resource Access](#resource-access)).
+The shared secret MUST NOT be exposed to the browser and MUST NOT appear in any URI.
 In a multi-protocol Share that also offers WebDAV, the access requirements provided in the `webdav` part (such as `must-exchange-token`) MUST apply to `webapp` accesses as well.
   - OPTIONAL appName (string)
     A human-friendly name of the web application, to be used in user interfaces when referring to this Share.
   - OPTIONAL appIcon (string)
     A URI to an icon representing the web application, to be used in user interfaces when referring to this Share.
-An embedded data URI MAY be used; alternatively, if a regular URI is used, it MUST be absolute, including a hostname.
+An embedded data URI MAY be used if it identifies an image resource; alternatively, if a regular URI is used, it MUST be absolute, including a hostname.
+Receiving Servers MUST render the icon only in an inert image context and MAY reject unsupported or unsafe image types.
 * Protocol details for `ssh` MAY contain:
   - OPTIONAL accessTypes (array of strings) - The type of access being granted to the remote resource.
 If omitted, it defaults to